fotoverifier/Backup/README.md

 - Dedigi: 3000
 - FotoVerifier: 3001
 - NameSleuth: 3002
+- DivNoise: 3003
+- DivNoise Demo: 3004

 Please make sure that these ports are not occupied before starting deployment.

 ### Nginx configuration
-There will be an Nginx served before these 3 services as a reverse-proxy server.
+There will be an Nginx served before these 4 services as a reverse-proxy server.
 It will then redirect the request to a correct service based on the host.

 Copy the `nginx.conf` file to `/etc/nginx/nginx.conf` and run `service nginx start` to start the service